Opuntia decumbens was first described by Joseph de Salm-Reifferscheidt-Dyck and published in his Hortus Dyckensis ou Catalog des Plantes in 1834.

 Toxicity of Opuntia decumbens

 Opuntia decumbens is not toxic to humans or pets.
-However, keep the plant away from pets and children as it has harmful spines and glochids that may cause skin irritation.
+However, it is best kept away from pets and children as its spines and glochids may cause skin irritation.

 Links